Saredo Inquiry: Findings

-The Commission published its findings on October 21, 1901, in effect an indictment of those responsible for governing Naples.
+The Commission published its findings on 21 October 1901, in effect an indictment of those responsible for governing Naples.
 It brought to light a serious situation of corruption, cronyism, clientelism and general inefficiency.
+Saredo's investigation rendered a harsh judgement, pointing the finger at the "tampering of the entire public administration for electoral purposes".

 "I can attest that almost all the towns in the province of Naples, almost all the charitable organizations, are under the authority of criminal organisations; I add almost [so as] not to exclude the possibility of some exception," Saredo concluded.
 The inquiry identified a system of political patronage ran by what the report called the "high Camorra":

 The Inquiry introduced the terminology of "high Camorra", with a bourgeois character, but distinct from the plebeian Camorra proper (known as the Bella Società Riformata at the time), although both were in close contact through the figure of the intermediary (faccendiere).
+The Inquiry outlined the characters and functions of that peculiar social figure in the political-administrative reality of late 19th century Naples.
+Facilitators and intermediaries had always been active in Bourbon Naples as well.
+But now the new political and electoral organisation, with the extension of the vote, had consolidated the affirmation of clientele and the exchange between votes and services.
+This accentuated the possibilities and forms of corruption and renewed the centrality of intermediaries and fixers, who in Naples were known as the 'intermediate person' (interposta persona).

 However, whether the "high Camorra" was an integral part of the Camorra proper, is disputed.
 Although the inquiry did not prove specific collusion between the Camorra and politics, it brought to light the patronage mechanisms that fueled corruption in the municipality.
 The Camorra proper controlled elections by intimidation, blackmail and favouritism.